wwnj/k8s-learning/delta_fifo.md

     return result
 }

-// GetByKey returns the key if it exists in the list returned by kl. func (kl literalListerGetter) GetByKey(key string) (interface{}, bool, error) {
+func (kl literalListerGetter) GetByKey(key string) (interface{}, bool, error) {
     for _, v := range kl() {
         if v.name == key {